EVerest/everest-demo/README.md

-# One-minute (excluding download time) EVerest demo
+# Quick EVerest demo, 🔋 no setup or software install needed 🔋

 ## STEP 1: get access to docker